quixoticmonk/thoughts/PITCHME.md

 - 9 of 16 available SPAs(>500 stories in 3 releases worth 1080 points)
 - 5-6 daily deployments with average deployment time of 30 mins.
 - 0 prod defects, <5 UAT defects, <4 defects found outside of sprint
-- more than 200 automation PRs compared to our client team's number of 25.
 - Automation script coverage : >90%, ~950 Selenium webdriver UI scripts
 - Assessed at client agile maturity level of 1 closing down on 2.
 ---